jdevelop/lj-abandoned/README.md

     java -jar abandoned-0.1.jar 40 %livejournal-username%

 where **40** is the number of threads to use for downloading content of FOAF feed.

+The output is HTML document being streamed to **stdout**, so you might want to redirect it as

+    java -jar abandoned-0.1.jar 40 %username# > friends-table.html

+or

+    java -jar abandoned-0.1.jar 40 %username# 2>&1 | tee friends-table.html

+the last variant will allow to track the output in console and save file at the same time.
+This case is **not tested on Windows**.